What is amitriptyline?

 This medication is best taken right before bed as it can cause drowsiness and sedation.

-If any of the below have happened (or are currently happening) in your life, make sure to raise a red flag to your doctor.
+If any of the below have happened (or are currently happening) in your life, make sure to raise a red flag to your doctor:

 If you forget a dose, take it as soon as you remember to help maintain consistent prevention.
-Luckily, Amitriptyline is a long-acting medication, which means that missing a dose isn’t the end of the world (unless it happens often!).
+Luckily, amitriptyline is a long-acting medication, which means that missing a dose isn’t the end of the world (unless it happens often!).
 If an entire day has gone by, just continue to take your usual dose.

 Keep it in a dry place at a cool room temperature.

-If you do experience any serious side effects, you might notice…
+Amitriptyline is generally well-tolerated in doses for migraine prevention.
+If you do experience any serious side effects, you might notice:

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.